 The first step in producing any creative content is research.

 And so this is my resolution for the near future.
 I won’t be waiting till New Year because, honestly, we’ve all waited way too long already.
-Instead of focusing on all of the buzzwords we love: innovation, engagement, attracting millennials to our organisations, instead of all that, I’m making a commitment to work on the basics.
-No fancy names and false innovation, I’m just working on being a decent recruiter.
+Instead of focusing on all the buzzwords we love: innovation, engagement, attracting millennials to our organisations, instead of all that, I’m making a commitment to work on the basics.
+No fancy names and false innovation, I’m working on being a decent recruiter.
 Starting with writing better job ads.
 If for no other reason than to spare recruitment bloggers having to produce more articles on “why your job ads suck”.
-Even if some of them are really good*.